 Aside from the fundamental building materials, there are effective alternatives which can be added to existing buildings which have noise issues.
 One effective product is acoustic wall panelling.
 Wall panelling is available in a number of different ratings, thicknesses and colours, and can be installed to existing wall surfaces, creating solid noise barriers.
 They can also be installed in individual panels or varying shapes and colours which creates a bright colourful environment while maximising the acoustic properties of the learning environment.
 In addition to blocking out external noise, acoustic panels will effectively reduce reverberated noise which improves any classroom’s environment.

 Passive Sound Reduction

 Sound easily reverberates on hard surfaces like walls.
 By covering these surfaces with materials that absorb sound, you can reduce noise pollution in classrooms.
 Fabric, cork, and other soft materials dampen external background noises, and double up as pin boards and display surfaces.
-Upholstered school furniture can also contribute to a reduction in noise levels.
+Upholstered modern classroom furniture can also contribute to a reduction in noise levels.

 Students learn best when they are put in an environment where they are comfortable and can actively participate in the discussion.
 When classrooms are designed for acoustic performance, they are also optimised for peak learning conditions.

 As a leading provider of innovative school and office equipment, Office Line has the expertise to help you redesign your school for improved concentration and better participation.
 Our classroom products, particularly our acoustic panels, are designed and manufactured to address your noise problems as well as other common school disruptors.
 Our team of highly skilled specialists will find you the appropriate furniture and equipment to create effective learning spaces.